dinitheth/BioChain/README.md

 1.  **Job Management**: A centralized dashboard to track status, scores, and metadata of multiple docking experiments.
 2.  **AI-Driven Analysis**: Utilizes Google's Gemini models to generate executive summaries, interpreting complex metrics like docking scores, binding efficiency, and hydrogen bond interactions into natural language insights.
-3.  **Data Visualization**: Provides interactive 3D molecular structure views and analytical charts (Bar and Radar) to assess binding properties and predicted ADMET profiles.
+3.  **Advanced Visualization**: Provides interactive 3D molecular structure views with 2-axis rotation, pan/zoom controls, hydrogen bond visualization, and snapshot export capabilities.
 4.  **On-Chain Verification**: Allows users to "sign" and record their scientific results on the Solana blockchain, creating a permanent, tamper-proof record (Proof of Computation) for intellectual property and audit trails.
 5.  **Professional Reporting**: Generates comprehensive PDF reports that include high-resolution snapshots of visualisations and the AI-generated analysis.